AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

 In 1998 Cairo was estimated to have a population of 16 million.
-The people of Cairo are known as Cairenes; nearly all of them are Egyptians with small number of foreigner.
-The city is an important centre of the Islamic faith, and Cairenes are predominantly Sunni Muslims; however, the city is also home to a sizable Coptic community, which traces its origins to the Christians who populated Cairo before the arrival of Islam.
+The people of Cairo are known as Cairenes; nearly all of them are Egyptians with a small number of foreigners.
+The city is an important center of the Islamic faith, and Cairenes are predominantly Sunni Muslims; however, the city is also home to a sizable Coptic community, which traces its origins to the Christians who populated Cairo before the arrival of Islam.
 Cairo's population swells daily as workers flow into the city from the surrounding area, clogging roads and rail lines every morning and evening.
 Many Cairenes are recent arrivals from villages along the Nile.
-These rural migrants arrive with few skills or resources, and compound the existing problems of unemployment and scarce housing.
+These rural migrants arrive with few skills or resources and compound the existing problems of unemployment and scarce housing.

 Education And Culture

 The most famous educational institution in Cairo is the Al-Azhar University, the oldest in the Islamic world.
-The institution has grown up around the Al-Azhar Mosque, the oldest Mosque in Cairo.
+The institution has developed around the Al-Azhar Mosque, the oldest Mosque in Cairo.
 The Fatimid founded both the university and Mosque in 970.
 Al-Azhar University is an authoritative voice throughout the Islamic world, and its positions on important issues are influential in Egypt and the Arab world.
-Other institutions of higher education include Cairo University (Founded in1908) and Ain Shams University (1950), which together enrols more than 100,000 students; and the American University in Cairo, founded in 1919, where the children of Egypt's elite mingle with students and faculty from abroad.
+Other institutions of higher education include Cairo University (founded in 1908) and Ain Shams University (1950), which together enrolls more than 100,000 students; and the American University in Cairo, founded in 1919, where the children of Egypt's elite mingle with students and faculty from abroad.
 Egyptian history is displayed and preserved in the city's numerous Museum collections.
-The Egyptian Museum (Founded in 1902) contains hundreds of thousands of artefacts, including more than 1700 pieces from the collection of Tutankhamen.
+The Egyptian Museum (Founded in 1902) contains hundreds of thousands of artifacts, including more than 1700 pieces from the collection of Tutankhamen.
 The Museum of Islamic Arts (1881) contains a vast collection relating to early Islamic civilization, and the Coptic Museum (1910) traces the history of the Coptic community in Egypt.
 Other Cairo Museums maintain collections relating to more modern themes; these range from the El-Gawhara Palace Museum, built in 1811 in the Ottoman style, to the Mahmoud Khalil Museum, founded in 1963, which contains works by Vincent Van Gogh, Paul Gauguin, Peter Paul Rubens, and other European and Egyptian painters of renown.